 The best falafel near you?
 It’s right in your own kitchen!
-This recipe is crispy on the outside, a moist emerald green on the inside, garlicky, with lots of warm spices like cumin and coriander, and has the perfect fluffy texture.
+This falafel recipe is crispy on the outside, a moist emerald green on the inside, garlicky, with lots of warm spices like cumin and coriander, and has the perfect fluffy texture.

+Falafel is the original veggie burger and this falafel recipe is the best I’ve ever had!
 Falafel, or Middle Eastern chickpea fritters, are deep dried balls or patties made from ground chickpeas or fava beans.
 They’re eaten wrapped in pita bread, on top of salads, or just as a snack.
 Drenched in the requisite thick, lemony tahini sauce, it’s simply divine.

 Falafel is sold on streets all over the middle east, and in restaurants worldwide.
 McDonald’s Egypt even sells a McFalafel sandwich (I’m so jealous.)
 And over many years of enjoying falafel in different parts of the globe, I’m confident that this homemade version is the very best, outside of maybe that secret little shop in Beirut or Tel Aviv.
 You’re going to love the flavor and the fluffy texture, so let’s get going.

-THE FOUR SECRETS TO GREAT FALAFEL
+THE FOUR SECRETS TO A GREAT FALAFEL RECIPE

 I adore falafel, but like many delicious foods, it can be tricky.
 It can be tough, or dry, under or over cooked, lacing in flavor…the list goes on.
 But once you know the ropes, you’ll never be without the best falafel in the world.

-start with dried chickpeas that are soaked tender but not cooked
+1. start with dried chickpeas that are soaked tender but not cooked

 This is the number one secret to authentic falafel.
 Don’t be tempted by the convenience of canned chickpeas, they will make a mushy fritter.
 Cooked chickpeas make a falafel that can fall apart in the oil, and they will not have the correct texture.
 And luckily, actually, soaking chickpeas overnight is much easier than cooking them, so it’s a win win.

-I personally feel that great falafel needs lots of fresh herbs
+2. I personally feel that great falafel needs lots of fresh herbs

-That means fresh parsley and cilantro.
+The best falafel recipes call for lots of fresh parsley and cilantro.
 You’ll get the beautiful surprise of a bright emerald green when you cut through the mahogany brown crust, and the herbs add tons of moisture and flavor.
 Falafel must be green.

-a bit of flour helps bind the mixture so the falafel don’t fall apart as they fry
+3. a bit of flour helps bind the mixture so the falafel don’t fall apart as they fry

-a little baking powder
+4. a little baking powder

 You’ll blend it into the falafel mixture and when the falafel cooks, the baking powder will release carbon dioxide gas to create a lighter, fluffier, result.

-ingredients for falafel
+ingredients for the best falafel recipe

 - dried chickpeas that have been soaked but not cooked.